Are you worried about how to clean vintage aluminum cookware? don’t worry anymore. We will show you how to clean cookware using simple and easy steps.

 Aluminum cookware is normally coated with a non-stick finish.
 The process of polishing is so simple.

 First of all, mix 2 tablespoons of lemon juice with a cup of water.
-Now put the mixture on your vintage aluminum cookware and heat it.
+Now put the mixture on your aluminum cookware and heat it.
 Boil it and turn off the stove.
 Rest it for 5 minutes.

-Now empty the cookware and scrub with a steel wool scrubber in a back and forth way.
+Now empty the pan and scrub with a steel wool scrubber in a back and forth way.
 Now hand washes it with mild soapy water.
 However, Rinse it properly with warm water.
 Now dry it with a soft clean cloth.
 Store your cookware in a convenient place in the kitchen.
 To learn more about how to clean vintage aluminum cookware, continue reading.

 1. Avoid Abrasive Cleaners